Noctis/kickstart-app/docs/HTTP.md

 ## Responses

-HTTP action's `execute()` method must return an instance of a class implementing the `Psr\Http\Message\ResponseInterface\ResponseInterface` interface.
-The `Noctis\KickStart\Http\Action\AbstractAction` abstract class which every HTTP action class extends provides you with a couple of methods which produce such a `ResponseInterface` object.
+HTTP action's `execute()` method must return an instance of a class implementing the `Psr\Http\Message\ResponseInterface` interface.
+The `Noctis\KickStart\Http\Action\AbstractAction` abstract class, which every HTTP action class extends, provides you with a couple of methods which produce such a `ResponseInterface` object.

 ### HTML Response